Mandatory Minimum Sentence

 - false allegation.

-Further, through prefiling intervention, we may be able to convince the prosecutor from filing formal charges before court.
+Further, through prefiling intervention, we may convince the prosecutor to file formal charges before the court.

 I've been handling pimping and pandering charges now for nearly three decades.

-I've seen now that they're trying to stretch some of these charges and get people who are just giving women rides, who are getting a very small fee for somehow being tied to the pimping and pandering activity.
+I've seen now that they're trying to stretch some of these charges and get people who are just giving women rides, who are getting a minimal fee for somehow being tied to the pimping and pandering activity.

-So, you really need an attorney to fight for you to try to put you in the best possible position.
+So, you need an attorney to fight for you to put you in the best possible position.

-Hedding Law Firm are top-ranked criminal defense lawyers located in Los Angeles County at 16000 Ventura Blvd #1208 Encino, CA 91436.
+Hedding Law Firm is a top-ranked criminal defense lawyer located in Los Angeles County at 16000 Ventura Blvd #1208 Encino, CA 91436.